A collaborative exhibition that brings together Colorado artists, scientists and communities

 Through discussions and interactions with community, and creating the reflexive space of the artwork, the narrative created moves beyond debates about climate change to confront, amplify and make visible the connection all Coloradans have to our state’s natural landscape and, through our connection to place, to one other.

-The program is led by the CU Boulder Office for Outreach and Engagement in partnership with the CU Boulder Institute of Arctic and Alpine Research (INSTAAR) and Boulder County Arts Alliance.
+The program is led by the CU Boulder Office for Public and Community-Engaged Scholarship (formerly the Office for Outreach and Engagement) in partnership with the CU Boulder Institute of Arctic and Alpine Research (INSTAAR) and Boulder County Arts Alliance.
 Learn more about the program here.
 Contact program lead, Lisa Schwartz, PhD at Lisa.H.Schwartz@colorado.edu with any questions or your interest in hosting or supporting the program and exhibition.
 You can also fill out this feedback and interest form.